-What the Power to Choose Your Electricity Provider Means for You
+What "The Power to Choose or Electric Choice" Means to You

 Types of Electricity Plans to Choose From in Texas